-(1) This website uses the web analysis service Jetpack (formerly: WordPress.com-Stats) in order to analyse and regularly improve the use of our website.
-The statistics obtained will enable us to improve our services and make them more interesting for you as a user.
-We also use the system for measures to protect the security of the website, such as detecting attacks or viruses.
-For the exceptional cases in which personal data is transferred to the USA, Automattic Inc. has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov.
+(1) This website uses the web analytics service Jetpack (formerly: WordPress.com-Stats) to analyse and regularly improve the use of our website.
+The statistics obtained enable us to improve our offer and make it more interesting for you as a user.
+Furthermore, we use the system for measures to protect the security of the website, e.g. the detection of attacks or viruses.
 The legal basis for the use of Jetpack is Art.
-6 (1) sentence 1 lit. f.
-GDPR.
+6 para.
+1 p.
+1 lit. f DS-GVO.

 (2) Cookies (see above for details) are stored on your computer for this evaluation.
 Each time one of the individual pages of this Internet site is accessed, operated by the data controller and on which a Jetpack component has been integrated, the Internet browser on the data subject's information technology system is automatically prompted by the respective Jetpack component to transmit data to Automattic for analysis purposes.
 As part of this technical process, Automattic obtains knowledge of data that is subsequently used to create an overview of Internet site visits.
 The data thus obtained shall be used to analyse the behaviour of the data subject who has accessed the website of the data controller and shall be evaluated with a view to optimising the website.
 The data collected through the Jetpack component will not be used to identify the data subject without the prior express consent of the data subject.
 The data will also be made known to Quantcast.
 Quantcast uses the data for the same purposes as Automattic.
 The information collected in this way is stored on a server in the USA.

-If you prevent the storage of cookies, we would like to point out that you may not be able to use this website to its full extent.
-The prevention of the storage of cookies is possible by the setting in your browser or by clicking on the button "Click here to Opt-out" under http://www.quantcast.com/opt-out .
+If you prevent the storage of cookies, please note that you may not be able to use this website to its full extent.
+You can prevent cookies from being stored by changing the settings in your browser or by clicking the "Click here to Opt-out" button at https://www.quantcast.com/opt-out.

 (3) This website uses Jetpack with an extension that shortens IP addresses immediately after they have been collected, so that they cannot be linked to a specific person.